-The TATA Motors advertisement and marketing team probably were taken to a BMW factory with the BMW banners removed and fooled into thinking it was a TATA factory.
+The TATA Motors advertisement and marketing team probably were taken to a BMW factory and fooled into thinking it was a TATA factory.
 Nothing else explains the gap between their bluster in the ads and the reality of the turd models they shit out year on year.

 Offsites are such a waste of time and money.

-Bold prediction: A white collared firm in India that introduces a ‘Dogs allowed to work !!’ +’NO dress code here’ + ‘No limit on leaves taken’ will NEVER go bankrupt.
+A white collar firm in India that introduces a ‘Dogs allowed to work !!’ +’NO dress code here’ + ‘No limit on leaves taken’ will NEVER go bankrupt.
 There are many layers of smart phycology in those 3 rules.
-Someone should institute them to reap plum first mover advantage.